maxmingasow/e-store/README.md

 ## Test

 When testing interactively, use a card number, such as 4242 4242 4242.
-Enter the card number in the dashboard or on any payment form.
 Use a valid date in the future, such as 12/34.
 Use any three-digit check digit/CVC (four digits for American Express cards).
 Use any value for other form fields.